HealthSamurai/documentation/tutorials/custom-search.md

 ### Intro

-[FHIR search](https://www.hl7.org/fhir/search.html) has a lot of capabilities but some cases couldn't be express in terms of it.
-For example we want to get a patient resource with additional field encounters, which contains all encounters of that patient, but it's not possible to implement it with FHIR search.
-Aidbox has a solution for such complex task and this tutorial about how to solve this kind of problem.
+[FHIR search](https://www.hl7.org/fhir/search.html) has a lot of capabilities.
+However, some cases can't be expressed in terms of it.
+For example, we want to get a patient resource with additional field 'encounters' which contains all encounters of that patient but it's not possible to implement with FHIR search API.
+Aidbox has a solution for such complex tasks, and this tutorial is about how to solve this kind of problem.

-### Prepare data
+### Prepare Data

 We need some sample data to see results of our queries.
 Let's create it.
-Copy following snippet to `REST Console`
+Copy the following snippet to the Aidbox.Cloud `REST Console`.

 {% hint style="info" %}
-Use Copy button near the top right corner of snippet to avoid copying trailing spaces
+You can use the Copy button near the top right corner of a snippet to avoid copying trailing spaces.
 {% endhint %}

 {% tabs %}